GuardKenzie/Professor-Calculus/README.md

 A simple event scheduler bot for discord I wrote for a FC!
 A discord bot token needs to be placed in a file titled `key` in the root directory.

-The bot will, on joining a server, automatically create it's own channel to use for notifications.
+The bot will, once the owner runs the setup command, automatically create it's own channel to use for notifications.
 It notifies users an hour before an event starts and again when it starts.

 [Invite to your server!](https://discordapp.com/api/oauth2/authorize?client_id=608760669181050885&permissions=305327120&scope=bot)

 ## Commands:
 Command prefix is `f?`
 ```
+setup
+  - initial setup
 schedule [event date (DD/MM/YYY hh:mm) or (TBD)] [event name]
   - create an event